mishmish-dev/subcase/README.md

 with first `subcase!{{...}}` block, ignoring the second, and vice versa.

 That's not all!
 Subcases can be nested!
+Replace the body with this code:
 ```rust
 let mut v = vec![1,2,3];
 subcase! {{